fw24-269/Clock/README.md

 # React + Vite

+Welcome to the Real-Time India Clock project!
+This React.js application displays the current time in India (IST - Indian Standard Time) with real-time updates.
+Perfect for anyone needing to keep track of India's time zone, whether for business, travel, or personal use.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: